Transfer research to the market

-► Call for applications 2025 is now open!
+► Call for applications 2025 is now closed!
+Next call in April 2026.

 The UZH Entrepreneur Fellowships track «Bio & MedTech» supports early career researchers planning to found a startup based on UZH research and products in the fields of BioTech, MedTech and Pharma.